 Santa Teresa, the land of the famous tram, has way more things to offer.
 Keep reading!

-After lunch, I recommend going for a walk, appreciating the urban art in the walls, the cobblestoned streets and, if you’re lucky, catch the tram.
-Go in the direction of Largo do Curvelo and meet Parque das Ruínas, that is easily one of the nicest places in Santa – how its called by closest people.
-The architecture of the building is gorgeous and the view is amazing.
-In weekends, they usually have some music and art presentations.
+I’d also recommend going for a walk, appreciating the urban art in the walls, the cobblestoned streets and, if you’re lucky, catch the tram.
+Go in the direction of Largo do Curvelo and meet Parque das Ruínas, one of my favorite places in Santa.
+The building’s architecture is gorgeous, so as the view from up there.
+In weekends, you may get lucky to catch music and/or art presentations.

-Oh, and every Saturday, starting from 7pm to 1am, there is Samba dos Guimarães, at Mercado das Pulgas.
-Check out their Facebook page for schedule and other informations!
+As I said, Santa Teresa is not a place for crazy partying, so the movement should ease around midnight, top.
+Every Saturday, starting from 7pm to 1am, there is Samba dos Guimarães, at Mercado das Pulgas.
+Check out their Facebook page for schedule and more informations!

-If you can’t do all of this in one day, you can split this route in shifts (morning – afternoon – night) and do only two of them, but don’t leave Santa Teresa out of your days in Rio 😛
+If you can’t manage to do all of this in one day, split this route in shifts (morning – afternoon – night) and choose two of them, but please don’t leave Santa Teresa out of your days in Rio 😛

 Attention: in Santa Teresa there is no bank (only an ATM inside the pharmacy next to Bar do Gomes, at Rua Áurea) and no gas stations.
 If you get there by car, pay attention to the tram rails, especially if they’re wet.